 Thin Section Bearings for Industrial Robots

-Kaydon Reali-Slim® bearings is a good starting point to begin your search for robotic application bearings.
+Kaydon Reali-Slim® bearings are a good starting point to begin your search for robotic application bearings.
 As robotic designs continue to grow, many design engineers are specifying Kaydon.
 Kaydon robotic bearings offer compact and lightweight bearings to increase payloads and minimize power requirements.

-RBC Bearings is another world class bearing manufacturer who offers a full line of thin section bearing types for demanding robotics applications.
+RBC Bearings is another world class bearing manufacturer that offers a full line of thin section bearing types for demanding robotics applications.
 Today’s improved robotic designs rely on compact designs, light weights, and small cross section bearings.
 Thin section bearings are the best solution for robotic designs.

 The various series of thin section bearings keep the same cross section dimension even though the bore increases.
 This type of design allows for hollow shaft designs where other components like air, electric, or hydraulic lines can be used for passage.
 Other designs like the four-point contact thin section RBC bearing can replace a pair of bearings for a more compact design and steady performance.